 - Amazon SNS: This method requires the setup of the Amazon Simple Notification Service (SNS) API call from the USM Anywhere server.
 There is no limit to the number of Amazon SNS endpoint notifications sent.
 However, this method requires having an Amazon Web Services (AWS) account for setup and use.
 The Amazon SNS allows the first 1000 email notifications per month to fall into the free messaging tier.
 See Sending Notifications Through Amazon SNS for more information.

 - Datadog: This method requires the creation of a Datadog API key and additional steps.
 See Sending USM Anywhere Notifications to Datadog for more information.

 - Email: This method sends the notification by email.
 You need to enter information for the email subject and enter a destination email address.
 Multiple comma-separated email addresses are possible.
 This method uses a built-in integration with the Amazon Simple Email Service (SES) function and is limited to a maximum of 200 emails per rolling 24-hour period.
 The only user-customizable information available is the email subject line.

-- PagerDuty: This method is performed using an integration in the product, and the user setup is required.
+- PagerDuty: This method is performed using an integration in the product, and user setup is required.
 See Sending USM Anywhere Notifications to PagerDuty for more information.

 - Slack: This method makes use of a user-created Slack Webhook integration.
 Slack integration can also be performed using Amazon SNS.
 See Sending USM Anywhere Notifications to Slack for more information.

 Note: The rolling 24-hour, 200-email limit refers to all email accounts.
 For example, you can have a rule with multiple emails, which counts as a single email delivery.
-Alternately, if you can have several rules with several emails, each of these counts as an individual email account.
-Sensor disconnect emails do not count against this number because they are critical and are only sent out to users whose role is manager.
+Alternately, if you have several rules with several emails, each of these counts as an individual email account.
+Sensor-disconnect emails do not count against this number because they are critical and are only sent to users whose role is manager.